- Food and Cooking

 Sprinkle of lemon juice, olive oil

-Sour cream and capers
+Sour cream with capers and fresh dill

 Firm white or challah